Heads of Laboratories

 Elizabeth and Vincent Meyer Laboratory of Systems Cancer Biology

-Metastasis, the spread of cancer cells from a primary tumor to distal organs, accounts for the overwhelming majority of human deaths from cancer.
-The Tavazoie laboratory employs a systems biology approach that integrates molecular, cellular, animal, and clinical observations to discover and characterize key molecular regulators of metastasis, with the goal of developing clinically viable therapies for its prevention and treatment.
+Metastasis is responsible for the majority of cancer deaths.
+The Tavazoie laboratory employs a systems biology approach that integrates molecular, genetic, cellular, organismal, and clinical observations to discover and characterize key molecular regulators of metastasis, with the goal of developing new therapeutics for its prevention and treatment.
+This work is also uncovering basic insights into the mechanisms of gene regulation.

 A.B. in molecular and cell biology, 1995